ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/setup/package-managers.md

 Homebrew is a popular package manager for MacOS.

 Let's check if we have `brew` installed on the system.
-If not, you will be redirected to the [Homebrew Install Notebook](setup/install-brew.md).
+If not, use the [Homebrew Install Instructions](install-brew.md).
 ```bash|{type: 'command', platform:'darwin'}
 brew --version
 ```